RasmusEdvardsen/glp/readme.md

-# Good Logging Practice
+# Med Log
 ## What does it do
-For now, GLP will log to Azure's Blob Storage, allowing you to log events from the frontend as well.
+For now, MedLog will log to Azure's Blob Storage, allowing you to log events from the frontend as well.
 ## Usage
 ### Init
-Good Logging Practice can be initialize in the following ways:
+MedLog can be initialize in the following ways:
  - Shared key credentials:
 	 - storagename and storagekey is required.
  - Sas token: